Peru flag

-The postal code for Curicaca is 12550 in Junín, Jauja, Peru.
-The table below lists ZIP codes and postcodes for places within Curicaca.
+The Postal Codes (Códigos postales) for Curicaca is 12550 in Jauja, Junín, Jauja, Peru.
+The table below lists Postal Codes and postcodes for places within Curicaca.

 Postal Codes for Places in Curicaca